-The Trust's intent is to foster good supply arrangements which benefit both the Trust (and its academies) and the suppliers it utilises.
+The Trust's intent is to foster good supply arrangements that benefit the Trust, its academies, and its suppliers.
 For example, the Trust works closely with software suppliers to share development of their products and identify best practice in the use of the software.

-Our aim is to be supplied with the goods and services we need at the best value and at the time required, through suppliers being offered fair, open and transparent ways to bid and provide these goods and services.
+The Trust's aim is to be supplied with goods and services at the best value and at the time required, through suppliers being offered fair, open and transparent ways to bid and provide these goods and services.